Key Takeaways

 Credit card issuers use different formulas: 1) Percentage of Balance (typically 1–3% of outstanding balance), 2) Fixed Amount (a set minimum like $25–35), or 3) Percentage + Interest (a percentage of balance plus all accrued interest).
 This calculator supports all three methods.

 Extra payments make a dramatic difference.
 For a $5,000 balance at 22% APR: paying minimum only takes 11+ years; adding just $50 extra cuts it to 5 years; adding $150 extra pays it off in under 3 years.
-Each extra dollar goes entirely to principal.
+Each extra dollar goes entirely to principal once interest is covered.

 Related Debt Management Calculators